6 Ways to Reduce Your Company’s Healthcare Spend

 As they say, “If you want to go far, go together.”

 Building a high-quality, affordable healthcare offering is a team effort — and you want to be sure that your teammates are running towards the same goals.
-Whether it’s your broker, carrier, or PBM, the right partner can make or break your plans’ cost and quality.
+Whether it’s your benefits broker, carrier, or PBM, the right partner can make or break your plans’ cost and quality.

 “What's been missing from this entire system is accountability and employers have not demanded it and they haven't been getting it.
 And so I think that's what needs to change for the employer and the employee.”